jhorzek/lessSEM/README.md

 **These are also available for other packages.** There are two ways to implement them:

 1. using the R interface: All general purpose implementations of the functions are called with prefix "gp" (e.g., gpLasso, gpScad, ...).
 More information and examples can be found in the documentation of these functions (e.g., ?lessSEM::gpLasso, ?lessSEM::gpAdaptiveLasso, ?lessSEM::gpElasticNet).
 The interface is similar to the optim optimizers in R.
 2. All optimizers are implemented as C++ header-only files in lessSEM.
 Thus, they can be accessed from other packages using C++.
 The interface is similar to that of the [ensmallen](https://ensmallen.org/) library.
-The documentation for this approach will follow soon.
+We have implemented a simple example for elastic net regularization of linear regressions in the [lessLM](https://github.com/jhorzek/lessLM) package.
+More documentation will follow soon.

 Similar to [regsem](https://github.com/Rjacobucci/regsem), lessSEM is specified using a model built in [lavaan](https://github.com/yrosseel/lavaan). lessSEM can handle missing data by means of full information maximum likelihood estimation and allows for equality constraints on parameters.
 However, [regsem](https://github.com/Rjacobucci/regsem) and [lslx](https://github.com/psyphh/lslx) offer even more features, such as multi-group penalties.